Why Alcohol Causes GABA Rebound Anxiety the Next Day

 Guilt can be real.
 Maybe you did say too much.
 But guilt is not the whole explanation.
 Hangxiety also has a physical rebound underneath it, including GABA-glutamate shifts and stress-system activation.

 Pre-existing anxiety can make this worse.
-The National Institute of Mental Health estimates that 19.1% of U.S. adults had an anxiety disorder in the past year (https://www.nimh.nih.gov/health/statistics/any-anxiety-disorder), so many people are drinking on top of a nervous system that was already working hard.
+The National Institute of Mental Health estimates that 19.1% of U.S. adults had an anxiety disorder in the past year (the NIH statistics), so many people are drinking on top of a nervous system that was already working hard.

 Sunday Anxiety After Drinking and Sleep Disruption